exasol/virtual-schemas/doc/development/step_by_step_guide_to_writing_your_own_dialect.md

 Each dialect is accompanied by a factory that is responsible for instantiating that dialect.
 The [Java Service](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) loader takes care of finding and loading the factory.
 It looks up the fully qualified class name of the dialect factories in the file [`com.exasol.adapter.dialects.SqlDialectFactory`](../../jdbc-adapter/virtualschema-jdbc-adapter/src/main/resources/META-INF/services/com.exasol.adapter.dialects.SqlDialectFactory).

 The factory itself is very simple.
 It only has two methods that you need to implement and that implementation is surprisingly simple.
-First the factory needs to be able to provide the dialect name since the JDBC adapter takes identifies dialect by name.
+First the factory needs to be able to provide the dialect name since the JDBC adapter identifies dialect by name.

 ```java
 @Override